PLAZA HISTORY TRIVIA QUESTIONS & SCAVENGER HUNT

 - Find the mural of the Spanish beauty talking on the phone.
 (Located between Starbucks and the Plaza Shoe Shine shop)

 - Count the number of towers on the Plaza.
-(Twelve: Giralda, Figlio, Theater, Clock, St. John Dome, Medical Building, Balcony Building (2), Time, Ward Parkway Dome, Jefferson St Tower above Ingredient, Helzberg Dome)
+(Twelve: Giralda, Figlio, Theater, Clock, St. John Dome, Medical Building, Balcony Building (2), Time, Ward Parkway Dome, Jefferson St Tower above Bank of America, Helzberg Dome)

 In the 70’s, Brush Creek overflowed and a massive flood ravaged the Plaza, destroying blocks of stores and causing millions of dollars in damage.

 - In what year did the flood occur?
 (1977)

 - Find the restaurant with the flood’s “high water mark” on the wall.
 (Plaza III on Ward Parkway)

 Said to have more fountains than any other city in the world, Kansas City is known as the “city of fountains.”

 - Count the number of fountains on the Plaza.
 (Nineteen: JC Nichols Fountain, Seville Light, Fountain of Bacchus, Fountain of Neptune, Boy & Frog, Allen, Pool of Four Fauns, Mermaid Pool, Pomona, Diana, April, Children at Play, Diane, Courtyard of the Penguins (2), Fish Fountain)

 - Count the number of wishing wells on the Plaza.
 (Four: JC Nichols Parkway, Ward Parkway, 47th Street, 48th Street)